AIDS Wasting Syndrome

 Weight loss in people with HIV has many possible causes.
 If you lose weight fast,it may be because you have another infection along with HIV.
 This type of illness is called an opportunistic infection.
 Gradual weight loss may be due to problems with nutrition.
 You may lose weight if you cannot eat enough food or if your body cannot absorb all the nutrients from the food you eat.
 Pain in your ...

-HIV and Cytomegalovirus - Topic Overview
+Pneumocystis Pneumonia and AIDS - Topic Overview